Public Lambastes Donald Trump Who Is Accused Of Rape And Sexual Assault For Hypocrisy

-In amongst the furor of seemingly endless allegations of sexual assault that have been dominating the news in recent weeks, President Donald Trump has called for swift action to be taken against the men who have been accused.
+Amongst the furor of seemingly endless allegations of sexual assault that have been dominating the news in recent weeks, President Donald Trump has called for swift action to be taken against the men who have been accused.
 However, members of the public and the political and celebrity elite have rebuked Trump for hypocrisy as he too has been accused of rape, attempted rape, and sexual assault.

 The most recent high profile figure to be accused of sexual misconduct is Senator Al Franken, a prominent Trump critic, and political adversary.
 The president wasted no time before taking to Twitter to add his thoughts to the public conversation about the unfolding scandal.